Oh gosh, is this a keto chocolate pudding or a keto whole egg custard recipe? I have no idea but what I do know is it is delicious!

 - 1 teaspoon coconut or MCT oil

-- Add the chocolate, cream, cacao, cinnamon, and salt flakes to a small saucepan.
+- Add chocolate, cream, cacao, cinnamon, and salt flakes to a small saucepan.
 Whisk mixture over medium heat until a low simmer and remove from heat.

 - In a separate bowl whisk together sweetener and eggs.
 Whisk through the cream mixture and return to heat and continue whisking until custard thickens and coats the back of a spoon.
 Remove from heat and whisk through the gelatin and xanthan gum.
 Pour into a silicone moulds or divide between 6 serving bowls and transfer to the fridge.
 Refrigerate 3-4 hours or until set.
 Remove from mold and coat in chocolate or serve as is.